-Ideally, you already incorporated Medicaid planning into your estate plan years ago so that you will be eligible for Medi-Cal (California’s Medicaid program) when you need it.
+Ideally, you already incorporated Medi-Cal planning into your estate plan years ago so that you will be eligible for Medi-Cal (California’s Medicaid program) when you need it.
 What happens though if you did not plan ahead and now suddenly need to qualify for Medi-Cal?
-The Sacramento Medicaid planning attorneys at the Northern California Center for Estate Planning & Elder Law explain how last-minute Medicaid planning may still be able to help you.
+Let’s explore how last-minute Medi-Cal planning may still be able to help you.

 Why Might I Need to Qualify for Medi-Cal?

 Have you reached a point at which you need of the type of care that can only be provided by a nursing home?
 If so, you are not alone.
 At retirement age (age 65) we all stand close to a 70 percent chance of needing some type of long-term care (LTC) services before the end of our lifetime.
 As you have undoubtedly discovered, the cost of that care is not cheap.
-Nationwide, the average cost of a year in LTC for 2020 is over $110,000.
-If you are a California resident, however, you can expect to pay considerably more than the national average.
+In California, the average cost of a year in LTC for 2021 is over $120,000.

 Will I Qualify for Medi-Cal?

 For most seniors, the problem they encounter when applying for Medicaid (Medi-Cal in California) is that they must meet the income and asset tests.
-The income limit is tied to the Federal Poverty Level and will change depending on which Medicaid category you apply under, your geographic location, and household size.
+The income limit is tied to the Federal Poverty Level and will change depending on which Medi-Cal category you apply under, your geographic location, and household size.
 The income limit is not where most seniors encounter a problem though.
 It is the extremely low asset limit that typically poses a problem for seniors who did not plan ahead.
 In most states, an individual applicant cannot own “countable resources” valued at over $2,000.
-A married couple faces an asset limit of just $3,000.
-Medicaid does exempt certain assets, such as your primary residence and a vehicle; however, many seniors have accumulated a retirement nest egg full of non-exempt assets that easily exceed the countable resources limit.
+A married couple faces an asset limit of just $3,000 if both need LTC.
+Medi-Cal does exempt certain assets, such as your primary residence and a vehicle; however, many seniors have accumulated a retirement nest egg full of non-exempt assets that easily exceed the countable resources limit.
 If your assets exceed the limit, your application will be denied and you will have to “spend-down” your assets before applying again, meaning you will be expected to use those assets to cover your LTC expenses until the assets are gone.
-Furthermore, Medicaid also imposes a “look-back” period that prohibits you from transferring your non-exempt assets at the last minute in anticipation of the need to qualify for Medicaid.
+Furthermore, Medi-Cal also imposes a “look-back” period (currently 30 months) that may prohibit you from transferring your non-exempt assets at the last minute in anticipation of the need to qualify for Medi-Cal.

 Can Last-Minute Medi-Cal Planning Help Me?